Trade and investment that boosts economic growth and creates job opportunities for the poorest people is key to fighting poverty.

 The ability to export products, particularly value-added goods, such as, processed foods, clothing and other manufactured products to regional and international markets could be a vital source of income for many sub-Saharan African countries.
 The European Union Everything But Arms (EBA) Regulation extends duty-free, quota-free access to the European market for all products from least-developed countries.
 Similarly, the U.S. African Growth and Opportunity Act (AGOA) and Generalized System of Preferences (GSP) offer duty-free, quota-free access for most products from least developed countries in sub-Saharan Africa.
 Other developed countries should replicate successes like these across the continent by removing duties and quotas for all African products, including all agricultural goods.

 Another vital way that developed countries can help Africa trade is through ‘aid for trade’: assistance that addresses the continent’s non tariff trade barriers; customs and tax policy, infrastructure and telecommunications, energy access, financial services, adjustment costs, strengthening of regional trade entities, education and marketing.
 It is estimated that for each dollar invested in aid for trade to a low-income country, exports could increase by as much as eight dollars.
-Aid for trade disbursements to Africa between 2006-2015 totaled $86.275 billion dollars.
+Aid for trade disbursements to Africa between 2006-2015 totalled $86.275 billion dollars.

 Increasing trade and investment between sub-Saharan African countries themselves could bring real benefits in growing economies, increased global competitiveness, and higher employment and incomes – all driven from within the region itself, a prime example of African-led development.
 Intra-African trade currently accounts for a little over 16% of the continent’s total trade, far below the levels of intra-regional trade achieved in Latin America (21%) and Asia (50%).
 Yet there is now unprecedented momentum behind enhancing regional integration on the continent.
 In 2012, the African Union (AU) agreed to an action plan on doubling intra-African trade and fast-tracking a continental free trade area.
 Almost half (43%) of goods traded between African countries are in manufactures, in contrast to 22% of African exports to the rest of the world.
 Boosting intra-African trade would help bring about a move away from the traditional reliance on primary commodity exports and towards exporting manufactured products that are higher on the global value chain.